davidlondono/PlayerView/README.md

 	func playerVideo(player: PlayerView, currentTime: Double) {
 		//executed using the playerVideo.interval
+        //only executed when the is reproducing, on pause (rate == 1) this doesn't execute
 		//default executed like 60 frames per seconds, so 60 times on a second }

 	func playerVideo(player: PlayerView, rate: Float) {
 		//if the speed of reproduction changed by pausing, playing or changing speed }

+    func playerVideo(playerFinished player: PlayerView) {
+        //when the video finishes the reproduction to the end }
 }
 ```